We encourage Local Drug Action Teams to link with existing programs that have been shown to work.

 Partners may include:

-All AOD programs need to be adequately resourced.
-Below is an indicative list of resources required for community organisations to deliver ‘Alcohol, Other Drugs and Older people’ projects.
+All alcohol and other drug activities need to be adequately resourced.
+Below is an indicative list of resources required for community organisations to deliver alcohol, other drugs and older people activities.
 Local Drug Action Teams may be able to provide some of these resources, or work with partners who can provide additional support.

 This is not an exhaustive list and your LDAT should be mindful that the resources required will be largely influenced by the action taken by your team.